 With countless acres of family-owned farmland, a burgeoning culinary scene and easy access by plane, train or automobile, Washington state’s capital region offers all things required for a fall family getaway.
 Find pumpkins, fresh hop ales, cozy hotel rooms and more at this decidedly different fall destination.

-Here are six ways for families - and the young at heart - to explore the area this fall.
+Here are five ways for families - and the young at heart - to explore the area this fall.

 - Explore the burgeoning Deschutes Landing Warehouse District in Tumwater.
 Find fall-inspired (read: pumpkin spice) jams and jellies.
 Treat the kids to some freshly baked pastries while you taste a variety of harvest sips from the on-site cideries and breweries.